emberjs/guides/source/testing/acceptance.md

 having to wrap everything in code that does that, and it makes it easier to read your tests because there's less boilerplate in them.

-Ember includes several helpers to facilitate acceptance testing.
+Ember includes several helpers to facilitate application testing.
 There are two types of helpers: **asynchronous** and **synchronous**.

 ### Asynchronous Helpers